-OptiView DAB IHC Detection Kit has been developed for use on BenchMark IHC/ISH instruments in combination with VENTANA primary antibodies and ancillaries.
+ultraView Universal DAB Detection Kit has been developed for use on BenchMark IHC/ISH instruments in combination with VENTANA primary antibodies and ancillaries.
 The parameters for the automated procedures can be displayed, printed and edited according to the procedure in the instrument User Guide.
 Other operating parameters for the instrument have been preset at the factory.

-The procedures for staining on BenchMark IHC/ISH instruments are as follows.
+The procedures for staining on BenchMark IHC/ISH instruments are below.
 For more detailed instructions and additional protocol options refer to your User Guide.
-Whether a sample requires Cell Conditioning is antibody-dependent.
+Whether a sample requires Cell Conditioning is antibody dependent.
 Please check the antibody method sheet for directions.